Archive for the ‘Snowboarding’ Category

 The first one is my favorite image of Mt.
 Blackburn I’ve taken so far, taken one cold morning a year ago.
 One of the primary reasons I wanted to spend winter in the McCarthy area was this particular scene.
 I knew the mountain would get great light in the winter, though I’d only viewed it from here in the summer previously.
 During the summer the great light is on the northside of mountains here in Alaska, so I’d never really viewed this scene in the great alpenglow you see here.
 A couple of winters in a cabin in the woods rewarded me in many ways, and I consider this image a nice memory of those days.
 Good times.

-The 2nd photo (more…)
+The 2nd photo Continue reading

-A winter sunset over the Mentasta Mountains, Wrangell – St. Elias National Park, Alaska.
+A winter sunset over the Mentasta Mountains, Wrangell-St. Elias National Park, Alaska.

 Hey Folks,